drupal-ukraine/advanced_forum/README.txt

 INSTALLATION
 ------------

+1. Enable all dependencies: Author Pane ( http://drupal.org/project/author_pane ), Forum,
+   Taxonomy, Comment.
+(Optionally: Statistics)

-1. Copy the entire advanced_forum project directory (not just the contents) to your normal module directory (ie: sites/all/modules)
+2. Copy the entire advanced_forum project directory (not just the contents) to your normal module directory (ie: sites/all/modules)

-2. Enable the advanced forum module at ?q=admin/build/modules
+3. Enable the advanced forum module at ?q=admin/build/modules

-3. Visit the Advanced Forum settings page at ?q=admin/settings/advanced-forum
+4. Visit the Advanced Forum settings page at ?q=admin/settings/advanced-forum
+   # General:
      * "Advanced forum style directory" Enter the name of the style you are using.
        See http://drupal.org/node/234042 for more information on this.
+     * "Use graphical buttons for links" Check this if you want links to use graphical buttons (where available).
-   * "Treat all site comments like forum comments" If you would like advanced forum to take over the theming of all comments, even those outside the forum, choose yes here.
+     * "Treat all site comments like forum comments" If you would like advanced forum to take over the theming of all comments, even those outside the forum, choose yes.
+   # Forum and topic lists
+     * "Hide the created column on the topic list" This option hides the created column on the topic list page, which can't be done purely in theming due to the header tablesort.
+If you hide this column, it is up to you to change the tenplate to display the information elsewhere.
+     * "Get the number of new comments per forum on the forum list" Core forum shows the number of new topics.
+If checked, Advanced Forum will get the number of new comments as well and show it under "posts" on the forum overview.
+Slow query not recommended on large forums.
+     * "Number of characters to display for the topic title" On the main forums page, the title of the last topic is shown.
+Because this is a narrow column, it is truncated.
+This option sets how many characters are shown.
+     * "Number of hours before switching to "time ago" in displays" In the forum / topic listing, recent posts are shown like "1 day, 3 hours ago" and older posts will have the actual date.
+You control the cutoff here.
+   # Topics
+     * "Use topic navigation" Core forum gets the next and previous topics and shows links to them under the top post.
+This is turned off by default as the query has performance issues and the placement of the links is poor.
+     * "User picture preset" You will only see this option if you have imagecache 2 enabled.
+If you choose a preset here, it will be used for the avatars in forum posts.
+This can be used to give a more uniform appearance if people have many different sizes for avatars.
+If you don't want to use a preset, just leave it blank.

-4. In the module package is a directory called "styles".
-Choose the style to use and directory (not just the contents) to your theme's directory.
+5. In the module package is a directory called "styles".
+Choose the style to use and copy the entire directory (not just the contents) to your theme's directory.
 If you use more than one theme with forums, copy it to each theme's directory.
 If you use subthemes, copy it there.
+(Make sure this is the same style you choose in step 4.)

-5. If you are not using a theme with built in AF support (Zen, some Roople themes, possibly others) Add this code to the top of _phptemplate_variables in template.php in your theme and make sure you are returning $vars, not array() at the end:
+6. If you are not using a theme with built in AF support (Zen, some Roople themes, possibly others) Add this code to the top of _phptemplate_variables in template.php in your theme and make sure you are returning $vars, not array() at the end: